ehlesp/smallab-k8s-pve-guide/G040 - Backups 04 ~ UrBackup 01 - Server setup.md

     > **Notice the `server_name` parameter with the domain for the UrBackup server**\
     > Do not forget to switch it with the one you are using in your homelab setup.

-    With this configuration, nginx will listen for HTTPS requests on the standard HTTPS port `443` to redirect them towards the UrBackup server which is listening in the `55413` port.
+    With this configuration, nginx listens for HTTPS requests on the standard HTTPS port `443` to redirect them towards the UrBackup server which is listening in the `55413` port.

     > [!WARNING]
     > **Careful of not specifying UrBackup server's web console `55414` port**\